rust-lang/chalk/book/src/engine/major_concepts.md

 external types.
 In addition actually *defining* the types (via associated types), it also contains associated functions to convert or extract information from those types.
 Overall, this allows the types to be basically opaque to the engine internals.
-Functions in trait are agnostic to specific program or environment details, since they lack a `&self` argument.
+Functions in the trait are agnostic to specific program or environment details, since they lack a `&self` argument.

 To give an example, there is an associated `Goal` type.
 However, Chalk doesn't